SC pulls up Centre on Tablighi Jamaat affidavit that claims ‘no bad reporting’ by media

 Mehta said that a secretary-level officer will file a fresh affidavit and he would vet it.

 A petition was filed by the Jamaat Ulema-i-Hind against the communalisation of the Tablighi Jamaat gathering held in Nizamuddin area of Delhi during the coronavirus-induced lockdown in March.
-Some sections of the media had linked the congregation to a rise in the spread of the coronavirus cases.
-Last month, the Centre had also informed the Rajya Sabha that the gathering led to a spurt in cases.

 The petition stated that the media had “demonised the Muslim community” and sought strict action against those who spread bigotry and communal hatred.

 Referring to Section 20 of the Cable Television Networks (Regulation) Act, 1995, the Supreme Court noted on Thursday that the Act only covers cable television signals, and asked if the government had the power to ban such signals.
-“This power is exercisable only in relation to cable TV networks and not in relation to TV signals like Doordarshan etc.,” Bobde said.
+“This power is exercisable only in relation to cable TV networks and not in relation to TV signals like Doordarshan etc,” Bobde said.
 “Does the government have any power to ban the signals?
 Their affidavit says they had issued advisories.”

 As the hearing neared its end, Bobde observed: “Freedom of speech is one of the most abused freedoms in recent times.”